-6.1 That the Pay Policy Statement be forwarded to Council with a recommendation to approve.
+6.1 That the Pay Policy Statement, as set out at Appendix 1, be approved.

-is this a key decision: INO Do the exempt information categories apply?
+Is this a key decision?
+No Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
 No How many appendices does the report contain?
-One

-Lead Officer:Claire Burroughs, HR and WBL Manager Telephone (01522) 873856
+One List of Background Papers: None Lead Officer: Claire Burroughs, HR and WBL Manager Telephone (01522) 873856